 Essential oils have been used for nearly 6,000 years, with the aim of improving a person’s health or mood.

-Aromatherapy is the use of fragrance for therapeutic purposes.
-This often involves the use of essential oils, other plant extracts and various fragrant parts of plants used whole or in pieces.
-Their fragrance may be inhaled alone, broadcast via a diffuser or added to other products such as massage oils, hygiene products, heat and cold packs and other items used for therapeutic purposes.
+Aromatherapy is the use of fragrances for therapeutic purposes.
+This often involves the use of essential oils, other plant extracts, and various fragrant parts of plants used whole or in pieces.
+Their fragrance may be inhaled alone, broadcast via a diffuser, or added to other products such as massage oils, hygiene products, heat, and cold packs, and other items used for therapeutic purposes.

 Fragrance can also be used to heighten the mood of an area and aromatherapeutic concepts may be added to magick by bringing fragrance into your situation to enhance the energy you are cultivating through your spellwork.

 Aromatherapy is normally used through inhalation or as a topical application.
 But you can also use:

 - body oils, creams, or lotions for massage or topical application

 - clay masks

 Inhalation: the oils evaporate into the air using a diffuser container, spray, or oil droplets, or breathed in, for example, in a steam bath.

 Apart from providing a pleasant smell, aromatherapy oils can provide respiratory disinfection, decongestant, and psychological benefits.

 Inhaling essential oils stimulates the olfactory system, the part of the brain connected to smell, including the nose and the brain.